ryanatkn/gro/src/docs/unbundledDevelopment.md

 Gro is designed to be a most-in-one development tool for both Node projects and [Svelte](https://github.com/sveltejs/svelte) user inferfaces.
 Inspired by [Snowpack](https://github.com/pikapkg/snowpack),
-Gro leverages ES modules during development to avoid the overhead and complexity of bundling.
+Gro leverages ES modules during development to avoid the unnecessary overhead and complexity of bundling.
 For production, it uses Rollup to produce efficient bundles.
 The result is the best of both worlds: fast iteration with straightforward builds during development,